morawskim/homepage/resources/md/cv.md

 Projects:

-* Analysis of mobile users' behavior through wi-fi networks
+* Analysis of mobile users' behavior through wi-fi networks.
+Analytics panel for shops and shopping mall presenting visits, unique users and new/returning customers.
+Map with estimate location of user home.
+Calculations for the movement of customers between brands.
 * Developing and maintaining systems for investment funds
 * Mobile and web applications for mobile atm and vault services.
 Allows to order mobile service using mobile device, informs about progress.
 Backend selects best vehicle to handle task automatically and keeps all routes optimal throughout a day.
 * Portals (frontend and backend) with automotive advertisements